 This year’s event was the biggest one yet in terms of players and volunteers, with more than 100 participating.
 Quite a difference from the first year, when they had 15 players and played on a Bellevue city field.
 Parette said the event just keeps growing.

-“The smiles and warmth created by this event are amazing, and it provides invaluable life experiences for everybody involved,” Parette said.
+“The smiles and warmth created by this event are amazing.
+It provides invaluable life experiences for everybody involved,” Parette said.